sctlcd/the-green-corner/README.md

 ##### [Delete plant modal](https://github.com/sctlcd/the-green-corner/blob/master/templates/plants.html) <a name="Deleteplantmodal"></a>

 - Access to this modal by clicking on the Delete button of the selected plant in the Plants page.
-- The modal displays a delete confirmation message and two buttons.
-Yes triggers the suppression of the plant record in the database.
-No redirects the user to the Plants page.
+- The modal displays a delete confirmation message and two buttons, yes and no. Yes button triggers the suppression of the plant record in the database.
+No button redirects the user to the Plants page.

 ##### [Categories page](https://github.com/sctlcd/the-green-corner/blob/master/templates/categories.html) <a name="Categoriespage"></a>

 - View all category records.
 Category name is shown.
-- Delete and Edit buttons
+- Delete and Edit buttons.

 ##### [Add category page](https://github.com/sctlcd/the-green-corner/blob/master/templates/addcategory.html) <a name="Addcategorypage"></a>

-- Access to this page by clicking on the Categories dropdown and then on the sub-menu item "Add Category"
+- Access to this page by clicking on the Categories dropdown and then on the sub-menu item "Add Category".
-- A form for adding a category is displayed
+- A form for adding a category is displayed.
-- Add plant and cancel buttons.
-Add plant button triggers the creation of the plant record in the database.
+- Add category and cancel buttons.
+Add category button triggers the creation of the category record in the database.

 Back to [top](#TableOfContents)